tarundibd/adarshrazor/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Data Structures and ML Projects if want to ask something on these topics
+- 🔭 I’m currently working on Data Structures and ML Projects if you feel like asking something please go ahead with the questions.
 - 💬 Ask me about the repoisitories I have and I am pretty sure you will get the answers.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/adarsh007/)
+- 📫 Apart from coding - I am kinda wanderlust and guitarist.
+Indoor I will be more of a content creator.
 - ⚡ Fun fact: I do streaming so if you are interested [Youtube](https://www.youtube.com/channel/UCgWYhUU0JbTQ5eaghgXPmZA) or [Facebook](https://www.facebook.com/RazorCloak)